Applications

 | Content parts | Indicates whether the deployment supports requests with content parts or not. |

-| Consent required | indicates whether the application requires user consent before use. |
+| Consent required | Indicates whether the application requires user consent before use. |

 Parameters